Helekin/mern-02-easy-location-logbook/README.md

 ## Bug Fixes, corrections and code FAQ

-This code was developed using `Vite.js` instead of `Create React App`, a choice that aligns with the React documentation's suggestion of employing an alternative frontend tool.
+This project was developed using `Vite.js` instead of `Create React App`, a choice that aligns with the React documentation's suggestion of employing an alternative frontend tool.

-This iteration might feature alterations compared to the initial course code, including modifications in file names, functions, or variables.
+This project might feature alterations compared to the initial course code, including modifications in file names, functions, or variables.

 ### Project Restructuring